heru-himawan-tl/fdaf/README.md

 ## Engineering Views Behind FDAF Invention

-A Java web-application to handle dynamic contents is basically a _database access application_ relies on CRUD (Create - Read - Update - Delete) operations.
+A Java web-application to handle dynamic contents basically a _database access application_ relies on CRUD operations (Create - Read - Update - Delete).
 It applies the _Model-View-Control_ or _MVC_ architecture, in which the _Model_ represents the business or database code, the _View_ represents the page design code, and the _Controller_ represents the navigational code.